global-asp/lida-source/en/0024_what-sort-of-music-do-you-like.md

-# What kind of music do you like?
+# What sort of music do you like?

 ##
 Tulima loves music.
-She listens to music every day.
+She listens to it every day.

 ##
 Her friends Carlos and Anita also like music.

 ##
-"Tulima, what kind of music do you like?" asks Carlos.
+"Tulima, what sort of music do you like?" asks Carlos.

 ##
 "I like Western music, but I prefer music from my country, Ethiopia."

 ##
 "I come from Columbia.
 I only listen to salsa.
-That music is great for dancing," says Carlos.
+It's great for dancing," says Carlos.

 ##
-Anita says, "I like romantic songs and music that makes me feel good."
+Anita says, "I like romantic songs and music that makes me happy."

 ##
-What kind of music do you like?
+What sort of music do you like?

 ##
 * License: CC BY
 * Text: Espen Stranger-Johannessen
-* Illustration: Tuva Akselsen Sandersen, Josefine Madsen
+* Illustration: Sara Rumen Krotev
 * Language: en